 Let me offer you a couple of reasons.

 #1.
 It Holds Its Value

 No matter what the world brings upon us, some things remain unchanged.
 One of those is the value of gold.
-Paper currencies tend to fluctuate and it’s not uncommon to see them lose their value.
+Paper currencies tend to fluctuate, and it’s not uncommon to see them lose their value.

-However, gold has been held in high regard since as long as you can remember.
+However, gold has been held in high regard for as long as you can remember.
 And even long, long before that… It has always been seen as a way to preserve wealth and pass it on from one generation to another.

 Among other things, this value has to do with the quality of the material.
-It doesn’t corrode and it is fairly easy to work with, which means that it can be melted and stamped as a coin.
+It doesn’t corrode, and it is fairly easy to work with, which means that it can be melted and stamped as a coin.

 The great thing is – this quality cannot change over time.
-I suppose that it is pretty clear now why it has been able to hold its value throughout history and why it will continue to do so.
+I suppose it is pretty clear now why it has been able to hold its value throughout history and why it will continue to do so.

 #2.
 It Is An Inflation Hedge